krzko/cashmere/README.md

 ## Exchanges

+The following is a list of exchanges that Cashmere supports and a list of exchanges that TradingView supports.
+It's our endeavour to have Cashmere in parity with the exchanges it supports.

-TradingView supported exchanges:
+Supported exchanges:

 * BitMEX
 * Binance

-TradingView upcoming exchange support:
+TradingView unsupported exchanges:

 * Coinbase

-TradingView unsupported exchanges:

 * Bitfinex
 * Bittrex
 * Kraken